-To overcome all of these limitations, we here develop a new framework, based on spectral and pseudospectral collocation methods, to construct analytic and closed-form representations of (highly-accurate, approximate) black hole solutions with any spin in modified gravity \cite{Fernandes:2022gde, Liu:2025mfn}.
-The framework consists of first representing the spacetime as a linear, beyond-Einstein deformation of a Kerr black hole, and then peeling off certain analytic behavior from the deformations to ensure certain boundary conditions are satisfied.
-The metric deformations are then represented as a spectral expansion, which allows the field equations to be decomposed into a set of algebraic equations.
+To overcome all of these limitations, we here develop a new framework, based on spectral and pseudospectral (collocation) methods, to construct analytic and closed-form representations of highly-accurate, approximate black hole solutions with any spin in modified gravity \cite{Fernandes:2022gde, Liu:2025mfn}.
+Our spectral framework consists of first representing the spacetime as a linear, beyond-Einstein deformation of a Kerr black hole\footnote{EFTs require solutions to be a smooth deformation of GR solutions.
+This implies that nonperturbative solutions, such as scalarized black-holes, could not be constructed with our methodology.}, and then peeling off certain analytic behavior from the deformations to ensure certain boundary conditions are satisfied.
+The metric deformations are then represented as spectral expansions, which allow the field equations to be decomposed into a set of algebraic equations.
 For a given spin value, these algebraic equations can be solved by standard matrix techniques to obtain the spectral expansion coefficients.
-Repeating this approach for many spin values, one obtains the spectral expansion coefficients as a discrete function of spin, which can then be represented as a polynomial in the logarithm of the extremality parameter $\delta \equiv 1 - a^2$.
-Such a framework never requires an expansion in small spin or the numerical evaluation of spectral coefficients at every spacetime grid point, instead providing an analytic, closed-form expression (in a given Boyer-Lindquist-like coordinate system) for every component of the metric that is accurate for any spin value \cite{Lam:2025}.
+Repeating this approach for many spin values, we obtain the spectral expansion coefficients as a discrete function of spin, which can then be represented as a polynomial in the logarithm of the extremality parameter $\delta \equiv 1 - a^2$.
+Such a framework \emph{never} requires an expansion in small spin or the numerical evaluation of spectral coefficients at every spacetime grid point, instead providing an analytic, closed-form expression (in a given Boyer-Lindquist-like coordinate system) for every component of the metric that is accurate for any spin value \cite{Lam:2025fzi}.